junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 (general, especially Chap.
 1) memory from Purgatory use past tense, the rest use present tense

 (Chap.
 1-4, 2-4) Cas's POV, 1st person view to 3rd person view? but maintain Cas's POV

+wings flutter -> rustle

+(general) change all the bad analogies to the proper ones with references Dean would use, e.g. remove all Disney movies & fairy tales & princesses & Anderson's Little Match Girl, replace with old classic movies & rock bands & western movies

+(Chap.
+3) Dean has no body but only eyes, "like the one painted on Missouri's round table"

 ## Main